alfredo003/STranslator/readme.md

 Contact
 ------------------

-If you have any questions or suggestions regarding STranslated, please contact us at [email address].
-We appreciate your feedback and support.
+If you have any questions or suggestions regarding STranslated, please contact us at Email:Alfredomanuel127.0@gmail.com,We appreciate your feedback and support.

 mbora codar!